symonsajib/Order-Parameter-of-Water/README.md

 2. Order Parameter.IPYNB will calculate the order parameter as we supply them the index of the reigion.
 We can copy the modified indeces and the nematic order parameter will be calculated.

+The inputs are gro and xtc file from the simulation (here last_06.gro and last_06.xtc).
+Order_06.png is the result of the calculation.